As used in this chapter of the Administrative Code:

 (C) "Audiologist" means an individual authorized under the section 4753.07 of the Revised Code to practice audiology.

-(F) "Director" means the director of health or person designated by the director of health.
+(K) "Director" means the director of health in the state of Ohio or person designated by the director of health.

 (1) A hospital that is registered under section 3701.07 of the Revised Code;

 (2) A free standing birthing center as defined in section 3702.51 of the Revised Code; or

 (3) A building, office, clinic, or other location in which a physician or an audiologist is licensed to practice in Ohio and provides hearing evaluations.

 (Q) "Hearing clerk" means an integrated perinatal health information systems (IPHIS) user with the ability to enter data on the hearing screening tab.